Liesbeth Zegveld: Education and career

+Notable cases

-Zegveld is well known for her work on the Srebrenica case, where she represented the relatives of two of the Bosnian victims of the Srebrenica massacre in 1995.
-Before the Dutch courts, Zegveld asserted that Dutchbat – the Dutch battalion responsible for the protection of the Srebrenica enclave – and the Dutch government knowingly exposed Muslims to the enemy.
+Zegveld is well known for her work on the Srebrenica case of the Bosnian genocide, where she represented the relatives of two victims of the Srebrenica massacre in July 1995.
+Before the Dutch courts, Zegveld asserted that Dutchbat – the Dutch battalion of the United Nations Protection Force that was responsible for the protection of the Srebrenica enclave – and the Dutch government knowingly exposed Bosnian Muslims to the enemy Bosnian Serb Army.
 In 2013, the Dutch Supreme Court accepted the claim.

-In 2011, Zegveld represented nine widows in a case against the Dutch State for its involvement in the Rawagede massacre of 9 December 1947, during which their husbands were killed.
-Following a judgment by the Court of The Hague, the State decided to settle the matter, publicly apologising for its involvement and paying €20.000 in compensation to every widow.
+In 2011, Zegveld represented seven widows and two others in a case filed by the Dutch Honorary Debts Committee Foundation against the Dutch state for its involvement in the Rawagede massacre of 9 December 1947, during which 431 Indonesian villagers were killed by the Royal Netherlands East Indies Army.
+Following a judgment by the Court of The Hague, the state decided to settle the matter, publicly apologising for its involvement and paying €20.000 in compensation to each still living stakeholder.

-In 2011 and 2013, Zegveld represented family members of victims of the Videla-regime in Argentina, who reported Jorge Zorreguieta (the father of Queen Maxima of the Netherlands) to the Public Prosecution Service for his role in the regime.
+In 2011 and 2013, Zegveld represented family members of victims of the 1976–81 military regime of Jorge Rafael Videla in Argentina, who reported Jorge Zorreguieta – the father of Queen Máxima of the Netherlands – to the Public Prosecution Service for his role in the regime.

-Zegveld also represented the victims of chemical attacks during the Iraq-Iran war in the eighties in a case against Frans van Anraat, a Dutch businessman, who sold materials to produce chemical weapons to the Iraqi regime during the war.
+Zegveld also represented the victims of Iraqi chemical attacks against Iran during the Iran–Iraq War of 1980–88 in a case against Frans van Anraat, a Dutch businessman who sold materials to produce chemical weapons to the Iraqi regime during the war.
 All victims were granted €25.000 in damages.

-Another high-profile case was that of Azhar Sabah Jaloud, who was fatally shot at a Dutch checkpoint during the Iraq War in 2004.
-On behalf of the young man's father, Zegveld started a case against the Dutch State, which resulted in a successful complaint against The Netherlands before the European Court of Human Rights.
+Another high-profile case was that of Azhar Sabah Jaloud, who was fatally shot at a Dutch military checkpoint on 24 April 2007 during the Iraq War.
+On behalf of the young man's father, Zegveld started a case against the Dutch state, which resulted in a successful complaint against the Netherlands before the European Court of Human Rights.

-On behalf of the Dutch trade union FNV (Federatie Nederlandse Vakbeweging) and a Bangladeshi migrant worker, Zegveld held the FIFA accountable for the mistreatment of migrant workers who prepare the 2022 World Cup in Qatar.
+On behalf of the Federation of Dutch Trade Unions and a Bangladeshi migrant worker, Zegveld held the FIFA accountable for the mistreatment of migrant workers who prepare the 2022 World Cup in Qatar.

-Zegveld is representing the families of the Moluccan train hijacking in 1977 at the Punt in a case against the Dutch Government.
-In July 2018, the Court of The Hague found that the Dutch State did not act unlawfully.
-This case is lost by her.
+Zegveld represented the families of two Moluccan perpetrators of the 1977 Dutch train hijacking in a case against the Dutch government.
+In July 2018, the Court of The Hague dismissed the case, concluding that the Dutch state had not taken unlawful action in ending the hostage crisis.